Existence of unimodular triangulations - positive results: Examples

 \section{Examples}

 Here we present what is known (and unknown) for some particular families of polytopes.
 Most of them are connected to one of the classical crystallographic root systems.
 We will examine two distinct ways of associating polytopes to a root system $\Gamma$.
 In Section~\ref{sec:cut-by-roots} we consider polytopes with facet normals in $\Gamma$ (\emph{polytopes of type $\Gamma$}), and in Section~\ref{sec:spanned-by-roots} polytopes with vertices in $\Gamma$ (\emph{$\Gamma$-root polytopes}).
-Then, in Section~\ref{sec:graph-polytopes} we look at polytopes defined from graphs, including flow polytopes of directed graphs and incidence polytopes of undirected ones.
-Finally, Section~\ref{sec:Smooth} examines smooth-polytopes.
+Then, in Section~\ref{sec:graph-polytopes} we look at polytopes defined from graphs, including flow polytopes of directed graphs and characteristic polytopes of undirected ones.
+Finally, Section~\ref{sec:Smooth} examines smooth polytopes.

 A (real, finite) \emph{root system} is a family of vectors $\Gamma$ that is invariant under reflection with respect to the hyperplanes orthogonal to each of the elements in $\Gamma$.
 It is \emph{crystallographic} if $\Gamma$ generates a lattice, which we denote $\Lambda_\Gamma$.
 Each system studied here satisfies that property, so when we refer to root systems, they are assumed to be crystallographic.

 The direct sum

 of two root systems is a root system.
 Root systems that cannot be decomposed in this fashion are called \emph{irreducible} and are classified as follows.
 (Here we are only considering crystallographic ones).